blacklightpy/vaultofknowledge/Timeline of Geological History.md

 The GTS is divided into chronostratigraphic units and their corresponding geochronologic units.

 - Chronostraigraphy is a part of stratigraphy.
 Stratigraphy is the branch of geology concerned with the study of rock layers (strata) and layering (stratification).
 - Chronostratigraphy is one of the three subdivisions of stratigraphy (the other two being lithostratigraphy and biostratigraphy), dealing with placing an absolute age to rock strata.
-By placing absolute ages on rock strata, we are able to
+By placing absolute ages on rock strata, we are able to relate them to their
 - A chronostratigraphic unit is a body of rock, layered or unlayered, that is defined between stratigraphic horizons which represent specified intervals of geologic time.
+They include all rocks representative of a specific interval of geologic time.
 - Geochronology is the branch of geology that aims to determine the age of rocks, fossils and sediments either through absolute or relative means.
 - A geochronological unit is a subdivision of geologic time.